 Outside areas and boundaries Visually inspected.
-There is an area of garden ground to the rear bounded by stone walls and timber fencing.
+There is an area of garden ground to the rear with a burn flowing through it and under the house.
+Boundaries partly comprise timber fencing and brick and concrete block walling.

 Ceilings Visually inspected from floor level.
 The ceilings are a mix of plasterboard and timber lath and plaster.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+The internal walls are a mix of plaster on the hard, timber stud and plasterboard and timber lath and plaster.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-The floors are of suspended timber construction with part of the ground floor being concrete.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "bead and shoulders" inspection at the access inverted "head and shoulders" inspection at the access point.
+The floors are of suspended timber construction, part concrete.
 The property was fully furnished and the floors were covered throughout and accordingly our view of the floor timbers/surfaces was greatly restricted.
-We were unable to locate an access hatch to any sub-floor areas which may exist.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The internal doors are of timber, part timber and glazed.
-Some have low head heights.
-The kitchen has modern wall and base storage units.
-A timber carpeted staircase leads from the ground floor hallway to first floor level.
+Timber carpeted staircases lead between floor levels.
+The kitchen has very limited storage units.
+There are modern wall and base storage units in the rear bedroom.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The ground floor front reception room has a solid fuel stove with a tiled surround with the rear reception room having a solid fuel fireplace with a timber and cast iron surround.
-The first floor reception room has a timber and tiled fire surround.
-All other fireplaces have been blocked off.
+There is a solid fuel stove in the ground floor room with a tiled hearth.
+The bedroom has a solid fuel fireplace with a timber and tiled surround.